tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 54 April 16, 2021
+**Today's Progress**: Began the FCC MongoDB Mongoose Curriculum.

+**Thoughts**: This was exciting, I feel like I'm starting to really work in a real live environment, obviously not like legitimate, but I'm using real npm packages and databases.
+And on top of that I've put into practice some of the things I just learnt such as manually adding npm packages to the package.json file, which I did correctly after checking with the npm install mongodb/mongoose command.
+Keen for the next lesson.

+**Link(s) to Work**: [MongoDB Mongoose](https://github.com/tory24/fcc-mongomongoose)

+**Time**: 1 hour

 ### Day 53 April 15, 2021
 **Today's Progress**: Had a bit more of a look into Express and Node.